vippsas/management-api/management-api-guide.md

    [portal.vipps.no](https://portal.vipps.no).
 3. The merchant is presented with the pre-filled PO, checks the details in the PO and submits it.
-4. Vipps processes the PO and sends both the merchant and partner/merchant an email when done.
+4. We process the PO and send both the merchant and partner/merchant an email when done.
    The partner/merchant who made the pre-fill request can also check with the API:
    [`GET:/management/v1/merchants/{orgno}`](https://developer.vippsmobilepay.com/api/partner#tag/Merchants/operation/getMerchant).